tmtsoftware/esw-vbds/README.md

-  --publish <stream-name>  Publish to the given stream (see --data option) --delay <duration>       Delay between publishing files in a directory (see --data) --data <file-name>       Specifies the file (or directory full of files) to publish --chunk-size <num-bytes>
+  --publish <stream-name>  Publish to the given stream (see --data option) --delay <duration>       Delay between publishing files in a directory (see --data) --data <file-name>       Specifies the file (or directory full of files) to publish --suffix <suffix>        Optional suffix for files to publish if the file given by --data is a directory --chunk-size <num-bytes>
                            Optional chunk size (to tune file transfer performance) --help